menu icon

 • Sprinkle the brown sugar mix on top and roll up the dough into a log.

 • Cut the roll into smaller pieces (about 1.5 inches wide).
-You should get 8 individual pieces.
-Transfer to a baking pan.
+You should get 8 to 10 individual pieces.
+Transfer to a baking pan, 1" to 2" apart.
 Let them sit, covered with a damp towel, until they double in size (about 1 hour).

-• Bake in a 375ºF preheated oven for about 20 minutes - or until golden brown.
+• Bake in a 375ยบF preheated oven for about 18 to 20 minutes - or until golden brown.
+Let them cool for 10 to 15 minutes so they're warm but not hot.

-• Mix all of the glaze ingredients with an electric mixer or whisk until well combined and smooth.
+• Mix all of the icing ingredients with an electric mixer or whisk until well combined and smooth.

 Equipment